armedbear/abcl/contrib/jss/README.markdown

 the arguments sw and "Hello ".
 JSS figures out the right java method to call, and calls it.

+An interactive restart is available to resolve class ambiguity.

 Static calls are possible as well with the #" macro, but the first argument MUST BE A SYMBOL to distinguish